bakpakin/Fennel/api.md

-At runtime there is no difference between sequences and kv tables which use monotonically increasing integer keys, but the parser is able to distinguish between them.
+At runtime there is no difference between sequences and kv tables which use monotonically increasing integer keys, but the parser is able to distinguish between them to improve error reporting.

 Sequences have their source data in `filename`, `line`, etc keys just like lists.
 But kv tables cannot have this, because adding arbitrary